Are you a QLD homeowner looking for solar?

 As FiTs continue to fall, more Australians are turning to batteries.

 Batteries will also become increasingly attractive as many Australians invest in an Electric Vehicle (EV) in the next couple of years.
-In June this year, the QLD Government announced the development of a new QLD Zero Emission Vehicle (ZEV) Strategy that explores cost-effective programs to support the uptake of electric vehicles.

 Keep up-to-date on QLD solar rebates and incentives